Our Home Learning

 In both Year 3 and 4, children can gain one 'free pass night' each week, which is signed off by the parent, to enable them to have a homework break or complete other outside of school activities.

 Here are some additional ideas that you can try to support your child further at home:

 - Ask your child to do some extra reading - read anything!
 It could be the paper, the shopping list or a leaflet that comes through the door.
 Then ask them some questions about it, what do certain words mean and why has the writer chosen to write in that way?

 - Practise spellings and children can write sentences using the given words.

 - Support with the weekly homework - ensuring it is completed to the best standard possible for the individual.

 - Establish an effective routine for completing learning at home.
 As soon as your child gets home from school is a good time while they are still in 'learning mode!'

 - Pupils need to ensure that they complete their work or they will be doing this during break and lunch time.
 If longer pieces of homework are difficult for your child to complete at home, homework club may be an advisable option.

 - Additional work may be given where necessary.
-(For example: additional practise of High Frequency Words)
+(For example: additional practise of Common Exception words)